IndaPlus23/RaySorcerers-Instructions/task-14-dynprog/README.md

 The idea is that you will work with dynamic programming this week no matter which assignment you choose.
 Of course, you can also do the regular Java assignment.

 ### ADK LAB2
 [Here](https://kth.instructure.com/courses/21037/assignments/124042) you will have access to preparatory questions for the lab.
 On the same page you will find "[Labblydelsen](https://kth.instructure.com/courses/21037/assignments/124028)", which is where you want to head to find the instructions for the lab itself.
+Note: you can't access the Java file mentioned in the instructions so you will have to implement the base code yourself.

 You will also find the link to the [Kattis problem](https://kth.kattis.com/courses/DD2350/adk23/assignments/owpvwm/problems/kth.adk.spelling) that you need to pass for this assignment.
 We have provided you with test cases and a big input file to test locally.
 This is the same input format as Kattis!